What is API Authentication?

 In the classic French thriller “Diva,” a crook mocks a police officer’s badge by saying, “ID?
 That stands for ‘idiot’s delight.’”
 The film came out in 1981, the same year as the IBM PC.
 The sentiment on display was ahead of its time.
 The bad guy was anticipating the cybersecurity problem of authentication, which is now reaching crisis proportions.
 System access should only be granted to users who can prove they are who they say they are.
 This is a foundation of cybersecurity.
 Otherwise, it’s “idiot’s delight,” and unauthenticated or falsely authenticated users will gain entry into places where they don’t belong.

 The issue is all the more pressing when it comes to application programming interfaces (APIs), which often sit in front of vast stores of sensitive information.
-API authentication is the solution.
+API authentication is the solution to user authentication.
 It enables API owners to guard against improper API access from users who cannot verify their identities.

 API authentication is a combination of technology and process that proves or verifies the identities of users who want access to an API.
-Specifically, API authentication involves the use of a software protocol to verify that users are who they claim to be.
-API authentication solutions are usually set up to block access to an API if they detect something wrong with the user’s identity.
+Specifically, API authentication involves the use of a software protocol to verify that users are who they claim to be when a client makes an API call.
+API authentication solutions are usually set up to block access to an API if they detect something wrong with the user’s identity during the API call.
 It’s online verification of ID, a gatekeeping countermeasure that defends APIs from access by malicious actors.
 Remember, too, that in many cases, the API user is a machine, not a person.

 The importance of API Authentication